thm-projects/frag.jetzt/README.md

 Before starting, ensure the following software components are installed:

+- **Node.js**: Install Node.js, preferably managed via a version manager like [NVM](https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating) or [NVM-windows](https://github.com/coreybutler/nvm-windows?tab=readme-ov-file#install-nvm-windows) when using windows.

-- **Operating System**: Recommended to use GNU/Linux distributions:
+- _Operating System_ (only when using docker): Recommended to use GNU/Linux distributions.

-  - Debian-based (Debian, Ubuntu, Mint)
-  - Arch-based (Arch Linux, Manjaro)
-  - Red Hat-based systems (RHEL, Fedora, CentOS)

   _Note_: Using Windows Subsystem for Linux 2 (WSL2) is possible but may have limitations, such as handling file events.

-- **Node.js**: Install Node.js, preferably managed via a version manager like [NVM](https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating).

-- **Docker and Docker Compose**: Required for orchestrating the necessary backend services and dependencies.
+- _Docker and Docker Compose_: Only required, when the full infrastructure is needed for development.

-### macOS Specific Instructions
+### macOS Specific Docker Instructions

 If Docker credential errors arise (`ERROR: failed to solve: error getting credentials - err: exit status 1`), adjust your Docker configuration as follows: